denzist/PyramidalLucasKanadeRefined/README.md

 To build this project:

+- Open it in QT Creator
+- then qmake
-Open it in QT Creator, then qmake and finaly build project
+- and finaly build project

+After all this steps you can start use it.